DavesCodeMusings/unifi-opnsense/docs/iot.md

 You can also check the OPNSense configuration from the SSH interface using the command `ifconfig`.
 You should see your IoT VLAN as part of the output.

-## Further Security Hardening
+## Next Steps
 The whole reason for creating a separate IoT network is to improve your network's security.
-There are several more steps you can take to this end.
-This includes creating firewall rules in OPNSense and restricting VLANs on your UniFi switch ports.
-What you configure depends on a number of factors and is beyond the scope of this document.
-This is just a friendly reminder that you've taken the first step by segmenting your network to isolate IoT devices, but you're not done yet.
+To do this, you'll need to create firewall rules in OPNSense.
+While the setup for your network is unique, I have a document explaining what I configured for my network that you can use as a guide.